 Another museum that takes you through what life was like during the Edo period is the Edo Tokyo Museum.
 Here you can learn about the Edo period architecture, the way of life, politics, and much more through the many exhibitions and models like the amazing Edo Castle.
 As well as the permanent exhibitions, there are also a variety of temporary exhibitions throughout the year.

 Opening Hours: 9:30am to 5:30pm (until 7:30pm on Saturdays)

 Price: ¥600 (A $7.47) per adult, ¥300 ($A4.00) per high school student and free for younger children.

-One of the top places to visit in Tokyo is the iconic Tokyo Skytree, where you can view the city from its’s highest point.
+One of the top places to visit in Tokyo is the iconic Tokyo Skytree, where you can view the city from it’s highest point.
 The Skytree is one of the best attractions in Tokyo and is the tallest freestanding broadcasting tower in the world – with the main viewing deck a massive 350m high – certainly not for the faint of heart.
-For those who love heights you can even go up a further 100m!
+For those who love heights, you can even go up a further 100m!

 If you can get there in time for the sunset, then it makes the view even more spectacular.
 And on a clear day, you can also see Mt Fuji.

 Opening Hours: 8:00 am to 10 pm daily

 Price: Adults ¥3100 (A $42)|12-17 ¥2350 (A $32)|6-11 ¥1450 (A$19.50) or if you book with Klook, prices are Adults ¥2700 (A $36)|12-17 ¥2150 (A $29)|6-11 ¥1300 (A$17.50) Click here to get your discounted tickets.